 Moisture Not Always Seen

 The surface layer of most floating floors is water and scratch resistant.
 These floors have protective finishes and coatings such as aluminum oxide and polyurethane.
 The finish retards surface moisture damage and moisture while not totally preventing it.
 Moisture might be tracked onto the floor from rain or show.
 Perhaps too much moisture during maintenance, accidental spills or a peeing pet.
 This moisture is absorbed at the flooring joints when not wiped up quick enough.
 With some of the less expensive floating floors, quick enough might mean immediately.
 With a better quality floating floor, quick enough could be as little as a few minutes or as much as an hour or more.

 Often water is not seen at the surface of the floor.
 It may be flowing below the growing floating floor.
 A leaking dishwasher, washing machine, toilet bowl, or even a slow pipe leak can result in a lot of water.
 The moisture may be in the form of water vapor from a crawlspace or concrete slab.
+Any crack or damage in the concrete slab must be addressed by mudjacking Denver.
 Uncontrolled relative humidity.
 As you can see, there are many reasons for increases in moisture and with these increased you have a growing floating floor.
 Visit this website for floor repair service that will make sure you end up with quality repairs.

 Growing Floating Floor Effects and Cause

 Excessive moisture during cleaning, spills or even a urinating or vomiting pet may show as blisters along the edge of planks.
 Blisters crossing between joined plank edges are easily identified as moisture related.
 The cause of those that effect a single edge can be more difficult to identity.
 These blisters are considered site related damage in absence of a warranty that protects the end-user from such damage.